 A STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that may indicate the link(s) in the Link ID Bitmap field of a TWT element.
 The link(s), if present, in the TWT element in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.

-During the negotiation of TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with another MLD may include multiple TWT elements where each of the Link ID Bitmap subfields indicate different link(s) with respect to the Link ID Bitmap subfields of the other TWT elements contained in the same TWT Setup frame.
+During the negotiation of TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with another MLD may include multiple TWT elements where each of the Link ID Bitmap subfields in each TWT element indicates different link(s) in the same TWT Setup frame.
 The TWT parameters provided by each TWT element shall be applied and be in reference to the respective link that is indicated in the TWT element.

 An example of TWT agreements negotiated for multiple links is shown in Figure 35-x-a (Example of TWT agreements negotiation across multiple links).